jamesdschmidt/jamesdschmidt.github.io/_posts/2019-11-26-install-jdk-on-macos.md

 ## `jshell`

 Did you know that Java now has a REPL (read-eval-print-loop) shell?
-Run `jshell` in a terminal shell as follows:
+Run `jshell` in a terminal shell.
+Then write a line of "hello world" code.

 ```bash
 $ jshell